-In any event, the company provides an email form that’s currently accessible by selecting the help icon at the bottom of the screen.
+The company provides an email form that’s currently accessible by selecting the help icon at the bottom of the screen.
 I tried it out.
-I had a question about the dog recipes and I sent the following email:
+I had a question about the dog recipes and sent the following email:

-I sent the email and got a response the same day from the Customer Care team.
+I sent the email and got a response the same day from the Customer Care team, which was great.
 Unfortunately, though, due to the nature of my inquiry, the team had to refer my inquiry up the corporate hierarchy to get a full response, and a full response I got:

-StayLabs will fully refund the first shipment for any reason and it doesn’t charge cancellation fees.
-The FAQ mentions that cancellation isn’t a problem, but it gives no details on how to cancel.
+StayLabs will fully refund the first shipment for any reason, and it doesn’t charge cancelation fees.
+The FAQ mentions that cancelation isn’t a problem, but it gives no details on how to cancel.
 However, as noted above, you can use the contact information of the Customer Care team: firstname.lastname@example.org or call/text at (856) 517-8604.

 StayLabs hasn't had any recalls for its dog food.

 StayLabs vs The Farmer’s Dog: Both StayLabs and The Farmer’s Dog offer gently cooked nutritious dog recipes made with human-grade ingredients.
 But The Farmer’s Dog is currently accepting new customers, while StayLabs isn’t.

 StayLabs vs Nom Nom: Both companies use human-grade ingredients and microbiome gut testing, but Nom Nom also offers meals designed by board-certified Veterinary Nutritionists and a selection of probiotic supplements.